rugbyprof/2143-Object-Oriented-Programming/Assignments/01-A01/README.md

 The first step in doing well in any of my courses is establishing a base of communication.
 Why?
 Not everything can be done while we are in class.

 Assignments will (and should) be challenging.
-Therefore you will need help from me and your classmates.
-Using Slack provides communication well class if over.
-I realize that most work gets done in the evening and want to make myself available for questions.
-So we will use a chat client built for developers called [Slack](https://slack.com)<sup>2</sup>.
+Therefore, you will need help from me and your classmates.
+Using [Slack](https://slack.com)<sup>2</sup> (a chat client) provides a communication portal after class and regardless of where you are.
+I realize that most work gets done in the evening and off campus.
+By using Slack,you don't have to wait until the lab is open, or until I have office hours.

+You can ask questions multiple ways on Slack.
+Either on our public class channel, or privately between users.
+If you post a question on the public channel, your fellow students can help with an answer.
+This is good, because most questions revolve around interpretation of an assignment: "What did Griffin mean when he asked __________?"
+These questions help everyone interpret an assignment correctly, and I can jump in to give a definitive answer.
+You can also privately ask me a question on a direct channel.
+I will do my best to answer in an expedient amount of time.
+Some days I may answer immediately, and some days I may not answer at all.
+I try my best, but I will also not be a slave to slack :) I mostly will answer quickly, even late at night.

 You should have gotten an invite already from me.
 Accept it.
 If you didn't, ask me for another invite.
 [Here](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) is a getting started guide to help you use slack.
 Slack is an app.
 It can be installed OR viewed via a web browser using a URL.

 #### Slack provides